hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - conditions of an endpoint to be checked: <span style="color: #bb6600;">Windows service and Windows firewall</span>
     - option to the client for remediation and requires the remediation within a certain timeframe: <span style="color: #bb6600;">Mandatory</span>
   - inline posture node
-    - used as a stop gap to support posture on VPN concentrator that didn’t support url redirection for posture discovery
+    - used as a stop gap to support posture on VPN concentrator that didn't support url redirection for posture discovery
     - no longer offered or supported as vpn products support posture fully and newest use and Anyconnect no longer require url Redirection to work
     - feature of ASA allowing users to be postured against Cisco ISE without requiring an inline posture node: <span style="color: #bb6600;">RADIUS Change of Authorization</span>
   - parameters are used for device compliance checks: <span style="color: #bb6600;">Windows registry values</span> and <span style="color: #bb6600;">endpoint protection software version</span>